 Academic program or educational unit review

 Before the respective committee completes its report and recommendations, it shall examine any program or unit review report prepared within the previous 3 years; if no such report exists, the Senate Council will request that the Provost conduct a review of the academic program or educational unit as expeditiously as appropriate (not to exceed 6 months, excluding summer).
-The committee will also conduct at least one open hearing at which any employee or student affected or concerned about the proposed action may make written submissions or oral presentations.
-The open session(s) are for the purpose of obtaining information.
-They are not intended as an adversarial or adjudicatory process.
+The committee will ensure that at least one open forum was conducted by the proposing unit, at which any employee or student affected or concerned about the proposed action was permitted to make written submissions or oral presentations.
+These open session(s) should be for the purpose of obtaining information, not. as an adversarial or adjudicatory process.
+[US: 2/12/24]

 Information-sharing with affected faculty